- Published on:

 Work or Project Completion

 Applies to contracts defined by the duration of a specific work or task.
 Upon completion of the work, the contract automatically concludes.
-The worker is entitled to proportional vacation, proportional thirteenth month, and if the contract lasted more than 2 years, also seniority bonus.
-Important: In work contracts not terminated early, there's generally no dismissal severance, unless the contract or law (article 227 of the Code) provides for severance.
+The worker is entitled to proportional vacation and proportional thirteenth month.
+Seniority bonus applies mainly to indefinite-term contracts.
+If the work ends early due to the employer without just cause, article 227 may apply based on the agreed completion date.

 Expiration of Fixed Term